Soren64/full-stack-DB2-mobile-app/README.md

 Note:
 The database implemented in phase 2 of the project has NOT been modified for phase 3 (this phase).
-The project runs using the same existing database structure/data.
+The project runs using the same existing database structure/data (NOT included).